Feature Extraction in the Remote Sensing Data Value Chain: A Systematic Review of Methods and Applications: Evaluation metrics for feature extraction

-Data compression and denoising evaluation metrics compare an original sample $\x \in \R^P$ to its reconstruction $\hat{\x} = \psi \circ \phi (\x) \in \R^P$ to evaluate reconstruction quality.
-These metrics assess the reconstruction shape and/or scale and are separated into proxies for similarity and proxies for error.
+Outside of computation time, evaluation metrics for compression and denoising evaluation metrics compare an original sample $\x \in \R^P$ to its reconstruction $\hat{\x} = \boldsymbol{\psi} \circ \boldsymbol{\phi} (\x) \in \R^P$ to assess reconstruction quality.
+These metrics assess the reconstruction shape and/or scale and are separated into proxies for similarity (e.g., correlation) and proxies for error (e.g., mean squared error).
+Many of the aforementioned metrics are also used to evaluate data fusion.
+However, in the surveyed works, it was found that specific tools like Universal Image Quality Index (UIQI)~\citep{wang2002universal} and Relative Dimensionless Global Error in Synthesis (ERGAS)~\citep{wald1997fusion} are

-\paragraph{Proxies for similarity} First, we discuss three proxies for similarity between the original signal and its reconstruction: the Pearson \textit{correlation coefficient (CC), signal-to-noise ratio (SNR), and peak SNR (PSNR)}.
-CC evaluates the reconstruction shape, whereas SNR and PSNR measure the reconstruction scale.
-Specifically, the CC between the original sample and its reconstruction is

-where the means $\mu_\x$ and $\mu_{\hat{\x}}$ are used to compute the cross-covariance $\sigma_{\x \hat{\x}}^2$, and standard deviations $\sigma_{\x}$ and $\sigma_{\hat{\x}}$.
-This produces a correlation for each sample; thus, there is a challenge of aggregating this across a set of samples.
-The simplest aggregation strategy is the mean of the correlations across samples.
-The CC is scale-invariant and thus measures a proxy of similarity between the shapes of the original and reconstructed data.

-The signal-to-noise metrics SNR and PSNR compare the signal in the reconstruction to the estimated noise in the reconstruction.
-SNR is the ratio of the mean signal to the mean noise.
-Given only a sample and its reconstruction, the SNR is

-SNR measures signal strength relative to noise, which is useful for assessing the reliability of measured data by distinguishing true signal components from noise.

-On the other hand, PSNR measures distortion because it is inversely proportional to mean squared error (MSE, Eq.~\ref{eq:mse}).
-Specifically, PSNR is

-Both SNR and PSNR are often reported in decibels via $10 \log_{10}(\mathrm{SNR})$, and aggregated over a dataset via their sample mean.

-\textit{Rate distortion (RD)} curve measures how reconstruction quality changes for different reduced space dimensions $K$.
-Rather than plot $K$ on the horizontal axis, RD curves plot \textit{bit rate (BR)}.
-BR is a proxy for reduced dimension that uses the file size of the reduced data matrix $\X$ instead.
-In RS, BR is commonly measured via bits per pixel per band (bpppb) as

-The RD curve plots the SNR or PSNR as a proxy for reconstruction quality on the vertical axis.
-Better methods will have RD curves with SNR for high amounts of compression (low BR).
-This amounts to methods whose RD curve lies above and to the left of the baseline methods.

-\paragraph{Proxies for error} Now we discuss two evaluation metrics for reconstruction error. \textit{Mean squared error (MSE)} is a ubiquitous measure of error and is used in every stage of the RS data value chain.
-For a sample and its reconstruction, MSE is

-Many variants of MSE exist, including root MSE, relative MSE, and more.
-Root MSE has less penalization for huge errors, and relative MSE scales by the magnitude of the reference sample.
-To evaluate predictive tasks, predictions and ground truth are inputs rather than samples and reconstructions.

-MSE is affected by the scale of the reconstruction and is thus less focused on capturing errors in reproducing data shape.
-The \textit{spectral angle distance (SAD)} fills this gap via focusing only on shape through a geometric, scale-invariant metric.
-SAD and the algorithm spectral angle mapper (SAM) both leverage the angle between a sample and its reconstruction.
-This angle is